History of the Australia men's national soccer team: 2014 FIFA World Cup

 On 23 October 2013, after a two-week search for a new manager, Ange Postecoglou was appointed head coach of Australia on a five-year agreement that would see him in the position until August 2018.
 Names including Tony Popovic, Graham Arnold, Guus Hiddink and Marcelo Bielsa were previously tipped to take the top job.
 Postecoglou was tasked with regenerating the Australian national team, which was deemed to have been too reliant on members of their Golden Generation of 2006, subsequently leading to a stagnation of results, culminating in successive 6-0 defeats to Brazil and France.
-In Postecoglou's first game as Australia's manager, a home friendly match against Costa Rica on November 19, Australia won 1–0, couresty of a goal from Tim Cahill.
+In Postecoglou's first game as Australia's manager, a home friendly match against Costa Rica on November 19, Australia won 1–0, courtesy of a goal from Tim Cahill.
 The goal was Tim Cahill's 29th goal for Australia, tying him with Damian Mori as Australia's leading international goalscorer.
 The win and performance by Australia were seen as positive signs for the team and the new coach, with many claiming it to be the start of a "new era" for the national team under Ange Postecoglou.